panva/jose/docs/functions/jwk_embedded.EmbeddedJWK.md

 token's "jwk" (JSON Web Key) Header Parameter.
 It is recommended to combine this with the verify function's `algorithms` option to define accepted JWS "alg" (Algorithm) Header Parameter values.

+This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwk/embedded'`.

 #### Type parameters

 | Name | Type |